 Now that we established some of the ‘red’ flags that you should watch for and the tricks for spotting illegitimate dropshipping suppliers and signs of fraudulent operations, let’s see the green signs that are usually a characteristic of legitimate suppliers.

-Legitimate dropshipping suppliers generally are offering different pricing packages for subscribing for their services.
+Legitimate dropshipping suppliers generally are offering different pricing packages for subscribing to their services.
 Depending on your needs and requirements, usually you will be able to choose from several different pricing plans.
 To sum up, if you are asked for a recurring service or membership fee, this supplier charges for its services in a legitimate way.

 How to increase chances for success when opening a dropshipping store?